jagadeesh-h/Time-Series-Analysis-of-Wells-in-Miami/README.md

 ### Modeling Autocorrelation

 We checked our autocorrelation function plots and found both autoregressive (AR) and moving averages (MA) terms to be present, due to exponentially decreasing autocorrelation in both the ACF and PACF plots.
-Our analysis found that five AR and five MA terms were needed to account for this correlation structure.
+Our analysis found that eight AR and eight MA terms were needed to account for this correlation structure.
 After fitting these terms, autocorrelation in our model was accounted for, and any remaining autocorrelation present was acceptable, as it was within the bounds of a 95% confidence interval.

 ![alt text](https://github.com/jagadeesh-h/Time-Series-Analysis-of-Wells-in-Miami/blob/master/img/ACF.png "ACF")
 *Figure 2 - ACF*